What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 A selection of books on mosaics will be at the students’ disposal during the course.
 A materials allowance is included in the course fee which will cover most of what is required on the course.
 Students will be required to bring in their own bases if needed, but may wish to discuss this first in the first lesson in order to make an informed choice (casting in concrete will not require a base).
 Students who would like to use smalti glass or a fair amount of vitreous tiles (a limited amount of the latter will be available on the course), or other materials, should bring their own.

 When I've finished, what course can I do next?

-There is a ‘Mosaics introductory: Direct method’, or a ’More Mosaics’ course at City Lit offering the opportunity to learn different techniques.
+There is a mosaics introductory/intermediate course at City Lit offering the opportunity to learn a different technique - the direct method.